weishiy/cluedo_version2/README.md

 2. One player is selected to start at random.

-3. At the start of each turn, the program rolls two (virtual) dice to determine the move distance of the player who’s turn it is by using the sum of the dice values.
+3. At the start of each turn, the program rolls two (virtual) dice to determine the move distance of the player whose turn it is by using the sum of the dice values.
 The current player then moves their token to a desired spot on the grid.

 4. Once a player has moved, they are presented with the option of making a guess or a solve attempt.
 All rules of the games must be enforced at all times, e.g., only guesses that involve the estate the current player is in, should be permitted.